BACK

 Build infrastructure that works without constant management.

-• Move every project into one PM tool
+Move every project into one PM tool.
+Not two.
+Not three with different purposes.
+One.

 Week 7–10: Team Building